anuket-project/anuket-specifications/doc/ref_cert/README.md

 * Conformance specifications must refer to the *versioned* test implementations that must be used to validate the requirements
 * Conformance specifications must define the expected preconditions and environment requirements for any test tooling
 * Conformance specifications must define which tests must be executed in the given testing tools to achieve conformance
-* The conformance specification must provide the mapping between tests and requirements to demonstrate traceability and coverage.
+* The conformance specifications must provide the mapping between tests and requirements to demonstrate traceability and coverage.

 # CNTT Reference Conformance (RC) Test Case Integration